Zaha Hadid Architects "Champagne Flute" Brisbane Towers Cancelled

-Plans for a controversial set of skyscrapers for Brisbane, designed by Zaha Hadid Architects, have been scrapped following a long-running controversy.
+Plans for a set of skyscrapers for Brisbane, designed by Zaha Hadid Architects, have been scrapped following a long-running controversy.
 The "Grace on Coronation" scheme, lodged for application in 2014, consisted of three sculptural residential towers and sought to reinvigorate a historic site in Toowong, four kilometers west of Brisbane’s Central Business District.

 However, the scheme has been criticized for a perceived lack of sensitivity to the surrounding area, with its proposed 27 stories breaching the city plan limit of 15 stories.
 In May 2018, a sole resident won an appeal against the development due to the height violation.